ramereth/presentation-ganeti-tutorial/gwm_demo/1_permissions.md

 # Personas
 ### Users can act on behalf of groups

-!SLIDE center
+!SLIDE center smbullets list

+# Ownership
+# vs.
-## Ownership vs. Permissions
+# Permissions
 * Ownership is for book keeping
 * Permissions let you do things